Jonny has been a B2B journalist and editor and is currently a website developer while co-running a business networking organization.

 Here's a quarter of what can be done in plain English, and what someone you hire or you should be doing to make the site function for it to be visited:

 - Researching and assembling all the words web-surfers might use to directly reach your site;

 - Using those words in your copy (for all of the list above, at least) and anywhere in your campaign, on or off your site;

-- Make efficient those little things that creates interest or makes a sale through testing, fine-tuning and reporting results; then,
+- Make efficient those little things that create interest or make a sale through testing, fine-tuning, and reporting results; then,

 - Providing a bespoke analysis of your online niche approach using all the above.

 As a matter of course then, a website maker should automatically incorporate the necessities of the above.
 We call it things like SEO, UX and keyword listing, etc. Each of these things can start at basic set-up for budget to an advanced version of the services that take those extra work hours and analysis over time.

 The Work to Make It Work Online

 So obviously, there's an accountable difference between a starting point website and an ongoing online operation.
 Think of a shop, a company, a private trader always adapting to the market, a website is just a reflection of this, and what you sow counts for what you reap in the field of business dreams.
 It's for this reason most good web service facilitators inherently care more for their client's needs rather than seeing how much money they make.

 You need to be availed of a bespoke package of as many of these services or routes to return as possible—including website design and content management system—so shop around and research what you don't know.

 The site being up on the web, but in reality not being looked at, may please some.
 But for those of you with the business savvy to see that the reality of your dream goes beyond "getting a website for the business," it ultimately comes back to these main questions:

 - What's the plan?
 How are you marketing your business online?